opendatalabcz/traffic-surveys-automation/README.md

 Four folders are necessary:

 - **source_files:** the source video recordings
-- **output_analyses:** the output JSON analysis data are stored here
+- **output_analysis:** the output JSON analysis data are stored here
 - **models:** source of the deep learning models checkpoints
 - **postgres_data:** place where the docker-composed PostgreSQL stores its data

-All of these locations are mounted from the local system and the necessary environment variables are set-up.
-Please, adjust those if needed.
+All of these locations are mounted from the local system and the necessary environment variables are set up.
+Please, adjust those, if needed.

 By default, backend is available on `http://localhost:8000` and frontend on `http://localhost:3000`.
 You can adjust the ports.